 The Constitution incorporates a member code of conduct to ensure high standards of member conduct.
 The code of conduct was revised in July 2012 and approved by the Council to reflect the new provisions of the Localism Act 2011.
-The Council has retained a Standards Committee to advise it on ethical conduct matters and oversee investigations into breaches of the code of conduct if that should be necessary.
-At its meeting in 2014 the committee advised the Council that it should consider merging the terms of reference of the Standards Committee with those of the Audit Committee to ensure standards issues continue to be considered regularly but as part of the wider governance of the Council.
+In November 2014, following approval by Council the terms of reference of the Standards Committee were merged with those of the Audit Committee to ensure standards issues continue to be considered regularly but as part of the wider governance of the Council.
 An officer code of conduct has been in place since January 2010.
 All members are required to register financial or other relevant interests, as specified by the code of conduct.
 Both members and officers must declare any gifts or hospitality in the appropriate registers.